parrt/msds689/README.md

 This course is part of the [MS in Data Science program at the University of San Francisco](https://www.usfca.edu/arts-sciences/graduate-programs/data-science).

+# Resources

+I'll be pulling some material from Kleinberg and Tardos, *Algorithm Design*.
+US copyright law allows me to make copies of small portions of books for educational use, which I have done.
+Please see compressed pdf `kleinberg-common-running-times.7z` in Canvas course files area.
+(Do not post that material publicly.)

 # Course Learning Objectives (CLOs)

 By the end of this course, students will be able to: